 There are daily connecting flights from O.R.
 Tambo International Airport (Johannesburg) to the Sabi Sabi airstrip.
 SA Airlink also runs daily flights from O.R.
 Tambo International Airport (Johannesburg) and Cape Town International to Skukuza Airport and to Kruger Mpumalanga International Airport (Nelspruit), with a short air hop to the Sabi Sabi airstrip.

-There are also daily flights from Durban and Cape Town to Kruger Mpumalanga International Airport (Nelspruit).
-For those whom money is no concern, private air charters and helicopter transfers on request.
+There are also daily flights from Durban and Cape Town to Kruger Mpumalanga International Airport (KMI Airport).
+Private air charters and helicopter transfers are also available on request.

 Alternatively, you can also rent a car from the airport; the lodge is an easy and scenic five-hour drive on national roads from Johannesburg and a two-hour drive from Nelspruit.
 Road transfers can also be arranged by Sabi Sabi from both KMI and Skukuza Airport.